Price your cleaning services too high, and you lose your client.

 DON’T DO THIS.

-You will end up working for pennies – or robbing yourself blind.
+You’ll end up working for pennies – or robbing yourself blind.
 Your prices need to be based on two things:

 What are Your Overheads?